docker/docs/develop/security-best-practices.md

 ![Docker Hub Official and Verified Publisher images](images/hub-official-images.png){:width="700px"}

 When building your own image from a Dockerfile, ensure you choose a minimal base image that matches your requirements.
-A smaller base image not just offers portability and fast downloads, but also shrinks the size of your image and minimizes the number of vulnerabilities introduced through the dependencies.
+A smaller base image not only offers portability and fast downloads, but also shrinks the size of your image and minimizes the number of vulnerabilities introduced through the dependencies.

-You should also consider using two types of base images: the first image for development and unit testing and the second for testing during the latest stages of development and production.
-In the later stages of development, your image may not require some build tools such as compilers, build systems, or any debugging tools.
+You should also consider using two types of base image: the first image for development and unit testing and the second image for testing during the later stages of development and production.
+In the later stages of development, your image may not require build tools such as compilers, build systems, and debugging tools.
 A small image with minimal dependencies can considerably lower the attack surface.

 ### Use multi-stage builds